 More on Our Sri Lanka Round Trip

 My coming posts are going to tell you more about Sri Lanka and you can follow along on our two week trip around Sri Lanka.
-We really saw a lot more than that what I already mentioned.
+We really saw a lot more than what I already mentioned.
 There is a lot to see on this green, lush jungle island.

-My post Sri Lanka West Coast from Colombo to Kalpitiya will begin the trip, starting from Colombo:
+My post Sri Lanka West Coast from Colombo to Kalpitiya will begin our Sri Lanka route, starting from Colombo:

-The next post after that will be about Central Sri Lanka where we will explore Sri Lanka’s ancient cities.
+The second post will be about Central Sri Lanka where we will explore Sri Lanka’s ancient cities.

 A dagoba, Sri Lanka’s ancient cities